jeremy-edward-bauerle/LegendSRD/edited-output/pirates/hand-edit.md

 Only one of the following Manoeuvres may be attempted in a particular round.

-Hard Turn!: With a successful Shiphandling test, a ship may turn an extra 45 degrees this round.
+**Hard Turn!**: With a successful Shiphandling test, a ship may turn an extra 45 degrees this round.

-Steady!: The helmsman endeavours to hold the ship steady, to provide a stable platform for firing.
+**Steady!**: The helmsman endeavours to hold the ship steady, to provide a stable platform for firing.
 If the Shiphandling test is successful, then any Gunnery tests made by the crew this round gain a +10% bonus.

-Evasive Action: By steering erratically or keeping out of the arc of fire of the enemy ship, the helmsman tries to protect his vessel.
+**Evasive Action**: By steering erratically or keeping out of the arc of fire of the enemy ship, the helmsman tries to protect his vessel.
 If the Shiphandling test is successful, then any Gunnery attacks on the ship suffer a -10% penalty.

-Close For Boarding: The helmsman attempts to bring his vessel close enough to the enemy ship for boarding.
+**Close For Boarding**: The helmsman attempts to bring his vessel close enough to the enemy ship for boarding.
 Opposed Shiphandling tests must be made; if the Adventure wins, then the crew may attempt to board the enemy ship.

-Firing
+### Firing
 As a ship is pitching up and down in the midst of battle, it counts as Unstable Ground, inflicting a -20% penalty to all ranged attack rolls.
 The Steady manoeuvre mitigates this penalty somewhat.
 Especially rough conditions can increase this penalty.

-Muskets & Small Arms: These attacks take place as normal for Crew Combat.
+**Muskets & Small Arms**: These attacks take place as normal for Crew Combat.
 If there are multiple Crews on the enemy vessel (a boarding party and sailors, for instance), then choose randomly which crew takes the damage.
 The hull value of the ship is applied as a modifier to the damage roll.

-Swivel Guns: Each swivel gun fires independently.
+**Swivel Guns**: Each swivel gun fires independently.
 A swivel gun can be loaded with round shot, in which case it deals its listed damage (2D6 damage), or grape shot (standard firearms damage to crew with a -4 penalty).

-Cannon: Cannons can be fired in four different ways:
+**Cannon**: Cannons can be fired in four different ways:
 * Single Firing with Round Shot
 * Single Firing with Grape Shot
 * Single Firing with Chain Shot
 * Broadside

-Single Firing: Single firing a cannon uses the formal Ranged Attack rules, not the Crew Combat rules.
+**Single Firing**: Single firing a cannon uses the formal Ranged Attack rules, not the Crew Combat rules.
 If an Adventurer is alone firing the cannon, he may use his own Gunnery score instead of that of the crew.